Louisiana Psychology Licensure Requirements

 » I am already a licensed psychologist in another state; how do I become licensed in Louisiana by reciprocity?

 » How do I renew my psychology license in Louisiana?

 » How much do psychologists in Louisiana make?

 Three Steps to Becoming a Psychologist in Louisiana

 There are three main steps to becoming a licensed psychologist in Louisiana.
 First, you will need to complete a bachelor’s degree in any subject, and may also choose to complete a master’s degree in psychology (though this is optional).
 Next, you will need to earn a doctoral degree in psychology.
+Louisiana is home to many psychology degree programs that can help you meet this requirement.
 After that, you can begin the process of applying for licensure.